tthorntone/AdNauseam-Wiki/Dynamic-filtering:-Benefits-of-blocking-3rd-party-iframe-tags.md

-[sorry, the screenshots are obsolete]
+[sorry, the screenshots are obsolete -- blocking 3rd-party iframes though is still very relevant]

 ***